DarkIlluminatus/-OMARG-AIR-AID/README.md

 ## Contact

-For any questions or concerns, please [create a new issue](link-to-create-new-issue) and we'll get back to you as soon as possible. or visit our Discord: https://discord.gg/8HSuffmYkN (limited amount of invites on this, will refresh this link as needed)
+For any questions or concerns, please create a new issue and we'll get back to you as soon as possible. or visit our Discord: https://discord.gg/8HSuffmYkN (limited amount of invites on this, will refresh this link as needed)

 Happy exploring!

-## #OMARG-OS: hey there!
+## #OMARG-OS and new visiting models via ChatGPT with a web plugin: hey there!
 Let's look deeper on the links when you visit and compare to repo structure and create TODO for adding missing information here.

 ## Additional Resources I've found that will be later organized better here:
 https://pugin.ai/ - A chatgpt plugin list that features more than just the built-in plugins.